-Workers deserve better than hope.
+Workers deserve better than ‘hope’

-So, having publicly defended the right of murderous armed nutjobs to be arrested gently by police officers, former boob-enlarging hypnotist David Paulden (aka Zack Polanski) and his Watermelon Party have now gone big on the rights of workers.
+So, having publicly defended the right of murderous armed nutjobs to be arrested ever so gently by police officers, former boob-enlarging hypnotist David Paulden (aka Zack Polanski) and his Watermelon Party have now gone big on the rights of workers.

 Source: ONS Labour Market Statistics Time Series

 The Charter also promises a “full ban on zero-hours contracts”, but does not say how such a ban might actually work – as I’ve noted previously, banning such contracts is not as easy as it sounds, because not all of them are unwanted, let alone ‘exploitative’.
-In fact, hundreds of thousands of people work perfectly happily on zero-hours contracts.
+In fact, hundreds of thousands of people work perfectly happily on a zero-hours contract.
 And the Charter promises both “more statutory holiday” and “more and fairer parental leave”, without saying how much more statutory holiday, or what kind of parental leave and how it would be ‘fairer’.

 Indeed, as with many if not most Watermelon Party policies, the 420-word Charter has plenty of ambition, but is extremely short on specifics.
 The principal exception is a commitment to a “£15 per hour minimum wage for all workers regardless of age by April 2027”.
 But, while this would represent a a 38% increase for 18 to 20-year-olds, for whom the current rate is £10.85 per hour, the headline figure of £15 is not exactly radical: as long ago as August 2022, the TUC called for a £15 minimum wage “as soon as possible”.